My journey from an ill-fitting job and a side gig, to a life-changing experience leading a workshop in the pines of Idaho.

 Chatcolab shook things up.
 I changed.
 My business changed.

-I appreciate seeing my Chatcolab activities used in classrooms.
+I appreciate seeing the Chatcolab activities used in classrooms.
 It’s truly awesome to have that hope fulfilled.

 I’m beginning to understand and believe I can make a positive impact to more than one person at a time.